Last updated 7.24.25. (G)

-We will cross a key climate change tipping point range in the next from 2026 to 2031.
-It is the critical atmospheric carbon threshold level of carbon 425-carbon 450 parts per million (ppm).
+We will cross a key climate change tipping point between 2026 and 2031.
+It is the critical atmospheric carbon threshold level, ranging from 425 to 450 parts per million (ppm) of carbon.

-As we cross this key climate tipping point, it will cause climate change consequences not to continue to gradually increase in frequency, severity, and scale as they are doing now.
+As we cross this key climate tipping point, it will lead to climate change consequences that do not continue to gradually increase in frequency, severity, and scale as they currently do.
 Instead, climate change consequences will grow dramatically in frequency, severity, and scale.

 More specifically: